Taufik Suparno

-Mohamad Taufik bin Suparno (born 31 October 1995) is a Singaporean professional footballer who plays either as a winger or a striker for Singapore Premier League club Tampines Rovers and the Singapore national team.
-Taufik had spent his entire playing career for Tampines Rovers.
+Mohamad Taufik bin Suparno (born 31 October 1995) is a Singaporean professional footballer who plays either as a winger or a striker for Singapore Premier League club Tanjong Pagar United and the Singapore national team.

 Club career

 Tampines Rovers

 Taufik began his club career with S.League club Tampines Rovers in 2014.
 However, he made only one appearance for the club on 18 October 2014 against Balestier Khalsa.